Trent Hills Library Services

 This service will be reviewed at the end of the year.

 The Trent Hills Library will proctor exams for students.
 The cost of photocopying, faxing or mailing is the responsibility of the student.
-Please contact the Acting CEO: Brianne Parr for further information.
+Please contact the CEO for further information.